Md Nafis Ul Alam (he/him)

 Rebecca Bland (she/her)

 I am from Durham, North Carolina, but recently finished a Master of Forestry and a Master of Arts in Religion at Yale University.
-I’ll be starting a PhD in Ecology and Evolutionary Biology at the University of Arizona with Dr. Katrina Dlugosch this fall.
+I began my Ecology and Evolutionary Biology PhD fall 2021.
 I am interested in species invasion and rapid evolution, especially in the context of interspecific interaction.
 After three years being the “science person” in Divinity School, I also have a heart for science communication, and I enjoy making science understandable to diverse audiences.

 Meara Clark (she/her)